 THE CANDIDATE EXPERIENCE – WHAT REALLY MATTERS.

-As an applicant, don’t you want to feel like a number, like one of many, or even ignored?
-Oh, how wonderful that would be, because that’s what the optimal candidate experience looks like – of course not.
+As an applicant, don’t you want to feel like a number, like one of many, or even be ignored entirely?
+Oh, how wonderful that would be, because that’s what the optimal candidate experience looks like – well, of course not.

 Far too often, companies still have standard phrases in their so proudly established automated applicant tools and the workflow of uploading the application is unnecessarily complicated.
 You have to find your way around and click through a lot of steps, filling in a lot of fields with information that is included in the resume anyway.